Brainicism/bgutil-ytdlp-pot-provider/README.md

 <details>
   <summary>Script options</summary>

-- `-v, --visitor-data <visitordata>`: The content binding, optional.
-If no content binding is passed, a new unauthenticated visitor data will be generated.
+- `-v, --visitor-data <visitordata>`: The content binding, required.
 - `-p, --proxy <proxy-all>`: The proxy to use for the requests, optional.
 - `--version`: Print the script version and exit
 - `--verbose`: Use verbose logging